eviltartiflette/strike/readme.md

 ```

 ## Functions: ##
-**Every function is asynchronous, with the sole exception of stike's instanciation**
+**Every function is asynchronous, with the sole exception of strike's instanciation**
 - **emailToContactID(email)**

     Find a Wrike contact ID from an email address